Due before the start of lecture on October 15, 2024. See below for a summary of the policies regarding late submissions.

 all or some of the rows in a single table and access the values of the

 columns.
-We can associate a WHERE
+We can associate a WHERE clause with such an iterator, in

-which case it will only visit rows that satisfy the WHERE
+which case it will only visit rows that satisfy the WHERE clause.

 Each table iterator will be an instance of the provided TableIterator